-When product pricing strategies are linked to price distribution estimations, taking into account real-time available information, the relation between data and price distribution parameters can be dynamically modeled using economic regimes (characterizing market conditions) and error terms (accounting for customer feedback).
+When product pricing strategies are linked to price distribution estimations, taking into account real-time available information, the relation between available data and price distribution parameters can be dynamically modeled using economic regimes (characterizing market conditions) and error terms (accounting for customer feedback).
 Thus, in a constrained environment like TAC SCM, economic regime estimations turn out to contribute to profit maximization when they are used to differentiate product pricing strategies.
 Test results indicate that this novel approach significantly improves the performance of a price-following product pricing approach; more orders are obtained against higher prices and profits more than double.
-Much gain is obtained from using proper statistical methods, combined with effective real-time parameter estimation.
+Much gain is obtained from using proper statistical methods, combined with effective realtime parameter estimation.

 Even though the performance of the proposed model already is very promising, some aspects still require more research.
 First of all, the type and parameterization of models for real-time price distribution and acceptance probability approximation could be further improved.
 Other possible predictors for acceptance probabilities could be considered as well.
 Procurement information might be a good candidate here, as costs associated with specific orders could influence the price, depending on the cost allocation applied in the participating trading agents.
-Another option for future research is trying to use the improved acceptance probability estimations in the allocation or RFQ selection process.
+Our current RBFNs mostly use information on RFQ characteristics as inputs in order to account for possibly dependent bidding behavior caused by (partial) substitutivity of RFQs per product type.
+Future research could therefore also include moving compensation for possible dependencies from the parameter estimation phase to the underlying model.
+Another option for future research could be trying to use the improved acceptance probability estimations in the allocation or RFQ selection process.